 - Installers can purchase additional modules for school projects through Speed Solar.

-PV Development for WI K-12 Schools is a free online, on-demand resource available to Wisconsin K-12 school affiliates interested in going solar.
+PV Development for WI K-12 Schools is a free online, on-demand resource center available to Wisconsin K-12 school affiliates interested in going solar.
 The resources were designed with K-12 schools in mind but much of the content is relevant and applicable to colleges as well.
 These resources are intended to assist school administrative teams, boards, staff, students, facilities crew, or other school affiliates (“Solar Planning Teams”) better understand the solar PV development process.

-The course can be utilized a la carte as needed for your solar PV project, or beginning-to-end.
+The resources can be utilized a la carte as needed for your solar PV project, or beginning-to-end.
 Think of it as a collection of case studies, document templates, expert presented videos, and other resources all compiled in one place.

 Information will be presented about general solar market trends, how to assess site prioritization, finance, and procurement strategies used to deliver on-site solar.
-For more information, check out the full course syllabus.
+For more information, check out the full syllabus.
 Module topics include: